Most pregnant women will agree that the moment their bump is noticeable, everyone they meet has an opinion about the size of the baby.

 The amount of fluid surrounding your baby can fluctuate.
 While too much or not enough amniotic fluid can point to problems, it’s common for the levels to change every hour or so.

 In the first 20 weeks, most of the amniotic fluid is produced from your own body fluids.
-In later pregnancy, your baby is producing the larger amount of amniotic fluid, mainly from lung secretions and urine output.
+In later pregnancy, your baby is producing a larger amount of amniotic fluid, mainly from lung secretions and urine output.

 So, depending on how pregnant you are, if you or your baby are producing plenty of fluid, your belly might alter in shape or size.

-#7: Baby’s Size
+#7: Baby’s size